 Slovenia Starts Here

-My biggest fear for today’s internet users, as they search for a Slovenia itinerary, is that they will happen upon information related to Melania Trump, the Slovenian ex-stripper whose husband stole the presidency of the United States from Hillary Clinton.
+My biggest fear for today’s internet users, as they search for a Slovenia itinerary, is that they will happen upon information related to Melania Trump.
 Thankfully, this post—excepting the sentence you’ve just read—will mention nothing of the sort.

 In fact, whether you’re talking about specific things to do in Slovenia or the country’s majestic nature in general, Slovenia remains one of Europe’s best-kept secrets.
 Swim in the jewel-toned waters of Lake Bled in the Julian Alps, marvel at the Adriatic from atop terra-cotta roofs in Piran or simply stroll along cobbled streets in Ljubljana, which might just be the most charming capital city in Europe.

 Another of my favorite things about Slovenia is its small size.
 This means everyone, from those with only a few days or one week in Slovenia, to travelers with a longer amount of time to spend, can take a truly epic trip.

 Although the northern reaches of Slovenia are in the foothills of the Alps, much of the country experiences a Mediterranean climate.
 As a result, with some exceptions, the best time to visit Slovenia is whenever you have time!
 On the other hand, while winter in Ljubljana could be a very charming experience indeed, there’s no massive reason to avoid traveling to Slovenia in summer, as you might in Italy, where crowds can make it an ordeal, to say the least.
 Plus, if you do want to swim or canoe in Lake Bled, coming between May-September is your best option.